zamroczynski/BTW-Music-Player/README.md

 ```

 #### 2. The `songs.json` File
 This is the heart of your music pack.
 It's a text file containing a list of "rules" that tell the mod when to play a specific track.
-Each rule consists of three parts:
+Each rule consists of four parts:

 - `file`: The path to the music file.
+- `title` (Optional): The display name of the song shown in notifications.
 - `priority`: A number that determines how important the track is.
 - `conditions`: A set of conditions that must be met for the track to be played.